LL.M. in International Law - FAQ

 Where do I go grocery shopping?

-Publix, Walmart Neighborhood, and Winn Dixie are three grocery stores that are located a walkable distance from campus (about 1.5 mile).
+Publix, Walmart Neighborhood, and Winn Dixie are three grocery stores that are located within a walkable distance from campus (about 1.5 miles).
 Walmart Supercenter (3.6 miles), Aldi (3.3 miles), and Trader Joe's (9 miles) are other options a little farther from campus.

 Is there a place to eat on campus?